-In this lesson, students will talk about Ireland, discuss some fun facts about the Irish language, culture, traditions, and differences between English and Irish culture, as well as discover more on the topic of passive impersonal structures, namely distancing expressions.
+In this Upper-Intermediate lesson plan, students will talk about Ireland, discuss some fun facts about the Irish language, culture, traditions, and differences between English and Irish culture, as well as discover more on the topic of passive impersonal structures, namely distancing expressions.

 Warm-up